Yandex Cloud

 downsampling.grid_interval Downsampling time window, i.e., grid, size in seconds Integer 15

-Example of writing metricsExample of writing metrics
+Example of reading metricsExample of reading metrics

 Example of a query to read metrics from Monitoring: